Dive Deeper into Panchakarma

 Yoga and meditation, bringing together the body and the mind, are a perfect complement to a Panchakarma.

 The yoga we offer is based on Hatha yoga and includes pranayama (breathing exercises).
 Ayurveda advocates a softer version of yoga during Panchakarma.
-It is ideal for reducing physical and mental stress as well as to quieten the mind.
+It is ideal for reducing physical and mental stress as well as to quiet the mind.

 Rice field walks

-Rice field walks Our centre is surrounded by beautiful terraced rice fields in terraces with pathways for walks among them.
+Our centre is surrounded by beautiful terraced rice fields in terraces with pathways for walks among them.
 Guided walks will be included in your schedule.